(reading time: 1 hour, 2 minutes)

 “You have the same bone condition.
 You used to know each other well by the talk I’ve heard.”

 “Of course not!
 You thought this sibling rivalry?
 Oddball didn’t quite finish the gutter smarts lessons.
 We are not relation.
 We just grew up in the same village is all.
 Both exposed to an unknown vapor, from a fissure deep in the tile.
 We weren’t the only ones.
 There are probably six or seven of us out there, with a rainbow of bones between us.
 Calling us brothers… the nerve of you.
 Go.”

 Darn.
 I really thought I was on to something.
-Alast caught up with Knobby’s smell and left his captain behind.
-The tunnel quickly became too dark for him to see.
-He followed the animal’s smell and the sound of its footfalls.
-The ground alternated between moist metal and sheets of flaky bropato.
-The sounds of the sky were gone, replaced by the creaking of wood and drops of moisture that sounded like they had been falling for an age.
+Now I know it’s a vapor though.
+Alast caught up with Knobby’s smell and left his captain behind, the tunnel quickly becoming too dark to see much of anything.
+He followed the animal’s odor and the sound of its footfalls while the ground alternated between moist metal and sheets of flaky bropato.
+The sounds of the sky were gone, replaced by the creaking of wood and droplets that sounded like they had been falling for an age.
 The way the echoes changed and the air moved, Alast could tell the tunnel had opened up into a much larger chamber.

 Knobby stopped.
 Alast asked the creature why, but there was no response.
 He heard chewing.
 Finding his way to a wall using his saber’s sheath as a cane, Alast put his hands against it.
 It was moist bropato, but not as rough as the kind growing outside.
 It felt like sapling wood and pond grass.
 There were no leaves in the lightless place, but there were blooms, some the size of his palm and some the size of his chest.
 His fingers wrapped around a slimy ripped stem.
 Knobby was eating the flowers.